 Green Chile Potato SoupJump to Recipe

 Green Chile Potato Soup is a magical soup.
 It’s rich and creamy, but still studded with enough chile flavor to kick it up a notch.
-If I fed it to you blindfolded you would almost certainly think there there is a pound of cheddar cheese in it.
+If I fed it to you blindfolded, you would almost certainly think there is a pound of cheddar cheese in it.
 It has an amazingly creamy texture and it just feels like you are eating a very rich cheddar soup.